 The 1980s saw a new group of owners, most notably, Drew Judycki, a young skier from Massachusetts who first came to New Mexico as a college student in the late-60’s.
 During his over three decades with the Red River Ski Area, Drew served as Director of Marketing, Ski School Director, General Manager and, finally, owner.
 Drew became the sole owner of the Ski Area in 1998, ten years before his untimely passing in 2008.

-Today, the Red River Ski & Summer Area continues as a family-owned and operated business, managed by a senior management team that includes Drew’s son Linton, daughter Lauren, and his brother Denny.
-Uniquely located directly adjacent to the town of Red River, the Ski & Summer Area’s focus is on exceeding the expectations of guests, welcoming those families back that visit every year and sharing our recreation and love of winter and summer sports with new guests and their families.
+Today, the Red River Ski & Summer Area continues as a family-owned and operated business, managed by Drew’s son Linton.
+Uniquely located directly adjacent to the town of Red River, the ski area's is on exceeding the expectations of guests, welcoming those families back that visit every year and sharing our recreation and love of winter and summer sports with new guests and their families.
 Recent expansion and improvements continues to be placed upon the exceptional snowmaking and grooming systems, web based/e-commerce enhancements including customer relationship marketing, and mapping projects both summer and winter.
 We have and will continue to significantly expand summer activities.

 The Red River Ski & Summer Area today retains the small resort charm that was its trademark when the doors opened over 60 years ago.